 Opening Up in Jordan

 “Where you from?
 Japan?
 China?
 Thailand?”
-Everyone wanted to engage into a small talk.
+Everyone wanted to engage in a small talk.”

 I don’t know where this is coming from.
 Is it from the current mad state of the world?
 Or the society I grew up in?